 DISH Network owns more than 15% of TerreStar Solutions, Inc. ("TSI").
 In May 2018, we and TSI entered into an equipment and services agreement pursuant to which we design, manufacture and install upgraded ground communications network equipment for TSI's network and provide, among other things, warranty and support services.
-We recognized revenue of \$0.5 million and \$0.5 million for the three months ended June 30, 2022 and 2021, respectively, and \$1.0 million and \$0.9 million for the six months ended June 30, 2022 and 2021, respectively.
-As of June 30, 2022 we had \$0.5 million of trade accounts receivable from TSI.
+We recognized revenue of \$0.5 million and \$0.5 million for the three months ended June 30, 2022 and 2021, respectively, and \$1.0 million and \$0.9 million for the six months ended June 30, 2022 we had \$0.5 million of trade accounts receivable from TSI.